blublinsky/qiskitplayground/README.md

 If a PVC is used, all notebooks are stored there and will survive redeployment.

 Exposing operator UI, depends on where it runs - plain vanila kubernetes or openshift.
 Function [`func GetClusterType`](controllers/qiskitplayground_controller.go) is doing this based on on discovery client.
-See this [article](https://developers.redhat.com/blog/2020/01/22/why-not-couple-an-operators-logic-to-a-specific-kubernetes-platform/) for details.
+See this [article](https://developers.redhat.com/blog/2020/01/22/why-not-couple-an-operators-logic-to-a-specific-kubernetes-platform/) and also [here](https://developers.redhat.com/blog/2020/09/11/5-tips-for-developing-kubernetes-operators-with-the-new-operator-sdk/) for details.
 If you use Fabric8 APIs, the same can be done using code similar to [this](https://github.com/fabric8io/kubernetes-client/blob/master/kubernetes-examples/src/main/java/io/fabric8/kubernetes/examples/CRDExample.java)

 If running on OpenShift, a [route](https://docs.openshift.com/container-platform/4.7/rest_api/network_apis/route-route-openshift-io-v1.html) is created for Playground.